 Fast forward a year into my journey, almost all the content I create is self-portraiture, and this project of documenting myself has been liberating, to say the least.
-With uninhibited freedom of working in solitude I am unaffected in the time it takes me to “get the shot” and the fearless to express my truest self.
+With uninhibited freedom of working in solitude I am unaffected by the time it takes me to “get the shot” and the fearless to express my truest self.
 When I click through the photos I have taken, I see a woman comfortable in her body, in her space, in her sexuality — she is not trying to fit into someone else’s vision, or appease someone else’s gaze but she commands her own.
 I found myself falling in love with this woman’s vulnerability, she’s unrestrained, enjoying the flaws that make her real.
 I love the way the light catches the tiny sprinkling of hairs on her upper thighs, the way the soles of her feet are always dusty from running around her L.A. studio.
 I love the way that on any given day she could embody a million different women while still staying true to her self.
 I love that I am in control of how I am being portrayed, and it isn’t at the expense or direction of anyone else.
 I am so much more than my physical self, and through the photos, I create I can tell that story in a two-dimensional format.

 As anything else, the more familiar we become with a subject, the more normalized it becomes to us.
 Through the act of photographing myself, I was liberated to get to know who I am and see myself objectively.
 It made me more comfortable in my skin.
 It made me more comfortable to see that from an outside perspective those little things that bug you about your surface “self” were really not apparent at all.
 In the art of self-portraiture, we don’t all need to be Cindy Sherman’s.
 Part of the craft is self-discovery, and in a world where publishing just means sharing I realized these photos don’t have to go anywhere if I don’t want them to — they are first and foremost for me and no one else.